syncfusion-content/ej2-maps-docs/ej2-javascript/maps/ts/polygon.md

 # Polygon shape in ##Platform_Name## Maps control

 The Maps control allows you to add polygon shape to a geometry map or an online map by using the properties in the [polygons](../api/maps/polygonSettingModel/).
 This section describes how to add polygon shape to the map and customize them.
+To render Polygon in Maps, **Polygon** module must be injected into the Maps using **Maps.Inject(Polygon)** method.

 The polygon shape can be rendered over the map layer by defining the [points](../api/maps/polygonSettingModel/#points) property in the `polygons` of the Maps control.
 The `points` property uses a collection of latitude and longitude values to define the polygon shape.